Performance Limits of Single-Anchor Millimeter-Wave Positioning: System Model

-In the following we provide a detailed derivation of the signal model in order to highlight and facilitate the understanding of the role of parameters related to synchronization and KTT.
 Assuming high resolution analog-to-digital conversion (ADC) and digital-to-analog conversion (DAC), such that the system is practically linear, the pulse $\tilde{g}(t)$ models all the Tx and Rx processing steps, namely upsampling, digital Tx filtering/pulse shaping, DAC, analog Tx and Rx filtering, ADC, digital Rx filtering/pulse shaping and downsampling.
-The time support of $\tilde{g}(t)$ is included in $(0, n_{\text{g}} T_{\text{s}}]$, where $n_g$ is the length of $\tilde{g}(t)$ in integer multiples of the sampling period, $T_{\text{s}}$ is the sampling period and $F_{\text{s}} = 1/T_{\text{s}}$ is the sampling rate.
-We also assume there is a sampling offset between Tx and Rx, i.e. if an Rx sample starts at time $t$, a Tx symbol starts at $t + \tau_{\text{off}},\;0\leq\tau_{\text{off}}<T_{\text{s}}$.
 Hence, the discrete-time channel impulse response between Tx antenna $j$ and Rx antenna $i$ is